Strong Determinism: Defining Strong Determinism

-Similarly, the reason strong determinism has real bite is because we expect actual laws to be simple.
-It is even more significant when simple laws turn out to be not just deterministic but strongly deterministic.
+Similarly, strong determinism has real bite because we expect actual laws to be simple.\footnote{Naturalness also plays an important role.
+I discuss it in \S3.3.1.} It is even more significant when simple laws turn out to be not just deterministic but strongly deterministic.
 For any deterministic theory (expressed in terms of differential equations), we can always consider an extra fundamental law that stipulates the exact initial microstate of the universe.
 Such a new law, together with the deterministic dynamics, will make the theory strongly deterministic: given the fundamental laws (which now includes the new one), only one world is possible.
 However, the axioms of such a theory will in general be extremely complicated.
 For example, consider a classical universe with $N$ point particles of the same mass $m$ governed by $F=ma$ with Newtonian gravitation.
 Add a new fundamental law specifying the complete microstate of the world at some time $t_0$, in terms of $6N$ real numbers: